 You are preparing for a big tough exam i.e. IIT-JEE.
 But you don’t know how to study in order to clear JEE.
 Don’t worry.
-Let’s have a look at how to study and crack JEE Main and JEE Advanced.
+Let’s have a look at some important study tips to clear JEE Main and JEE Advanced.

 - Plan your schedule – Study Routine.